Falkirk West (Scottish Parliament constituency)

-Falkirk West is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of Falkirk.
+Falkirk West (Gaelic: An Eaglais Bhreac an Iar) is a burgh constituency of the Scottish Parliament covering part of the council area of Falkirk.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-Also, however, it is one of nine constituencies in the Central Scotland electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it has also been one of nine constituencies in the Central Scotland electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Following the second periodic review of Scottish Parliament boundaries, Falkirk West will form part of the new Central Scotland and Lothians West from the 2026 Scottish Parliament election onwards.

 The constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election.
 Ahead of the 2011 Scottish Parliament election the boundaries of the seat were reformed and reshaped.
+Further boundary changes were effected by the second periodic review in 2025.

 The seat has been held by Michael Matheson of the Scottish National Party since the 2007 Scottish Parliament election.

 Electoral region

-The other eight constituencies of the Central Scotland region are Airdrie and Shotts, Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk East, Hamilton, Larkhall and Stonehouse, Motherwell and Wishaw and Uddingston and Bellshill.
+The other eight constituencies of the Central Scotland region are: Airdrie and Shotts, Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk East, Hamilton, Larkhall and Stonehouse, Motherwell and Wishaw and Uddingston and Bellshill.
 The region covers all of the Falkirk council area, all of the North Lanarkshire council area and part of the South Lanarkshire council area.

+From 2026, the other eight constituencies of the Central Scotland and Lothians West region will be Airdrie, Almond Valley, Bathgate, Coatbridge and Chryston, Cumbernauld and Kilsyth, Falkirk East and Linlithgow, Motherwell and Wishaw, and Uddingston and Bellshill.

 Constituency boundaries and council area

 The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
 In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.

-The Holyrood constituency covers a western portion of the Falkirk council area.
-The rest of the Falkirk area is covered by Falkirk East, which is also within the Central Scotland electoral region.
+The Holyrood constituency covered a western portion of the Falkirk council area.
+The rest of the Falkirk area has been covered by Falkirk East, also within the Central Scotland electoral region.
+Following the second periodic review, the seat was slightly enlarged to take in the Stenhousemuir area (formerly in Falkirk East).
+The remainder of Falkirk is to be covered by Falkirk East and Linlithgow, which will also cover a portion of the West Lothian council area.

-From the 2011 Scottish Parliament election, the newly reshaped Falkirk West was formed from the following electoral wards:
+From the 2011 Scottish Parliament election, Falkirk West was formed from the following electoral wards: